Ooni Pro Pizza Oven: great for pizza parties and pizza enthuasiasts

 You also have to keep the toppings simple – the more toppings you have the longer it’ll take for them to cook well, which consequently puts the crust at increased risk of getting burnt in the intense heat.
 You get a proper pizza when cooking simple ingredients like Margherita pizza with basil and buffalo mozzarella.

-We also noted that you get better results when you stick to thin dough because it cooks more evenly and usually comes out crisp.
+We also noted that you get better results when you stick to the thin dough because it cooks more evenly and usually comes out crisp.
 You also have to preheat the oven for an hour regardless of the fuel you use in order to prevent sticky pizza bottoms and significant temperature drops once you slide in the pizza.

 Our Score: 8 out of 10